Statistics for Corpus Linguists

 The core idea is “that the probability distribution of the response variable is the same for each group” (Agresti and Kateri 2022: 177).
 Assume genitive Type is the dependent variable and Possessor Animacy the independent variable.
 Then independence would entail that the probabilities of the outcomes of the response variable Type = "s" and Type = "of" are not influenced by whether they occur in the groups Possessor Animacy = "animate" or Possessor Animacy = "inanimate".

 If we consider two variables at the same time, such as \(X\) and \(Y\), they are said to have marginal probability functions, which we can call \(f_1(\text{Type})\) and \(f_2(\text{Animacy})\) here.
-If we condition the outcomes of both variables on each other, the following equivalence will hold:
+If we condition the outcomes of both variables on each other, the following equivalence will hold if the variables are independent:

 \[ f(\text{Type} \mid \text{Animacy}) = f_1(\text{Type}) \text{ and } f(\text{Animacy} \mid \text{Type}) = f_2(\text{Animacy}). \tag{1}\]